Patrick Cabanel

 Patrick Cabanel (born 22 February 1961) is a French historian, director of studies at the École pratique des hautes études and holder of the chair in Histoire et sociologie des protestantismes.
-He mainly writes on the history of religious minorities, the construction of a secularised French Republic and French resistance to the Shoah.
+He mainly writes on the history of religious minorities, the construction of a secularised French Republic and French resistance to the Holocaust.

 Life

 He was born in Alès and studied at the lycée Alphonse-Daudet.